Bostanabad-Research-Group/GP-for-Operator-Learning/README.md

 ![Burgers_Darcy_Advection_Structural](https://github.com/user-attachments/assets/5c5814d1-0ac3-4735-9be7-4563aa68e39c)

 ## Requirements
-Please ensure the following packages are installed with the specified versions.
-If you prefer to use Anaconda, the commands for creating an environment and installing these packages through its prompt are also provided:
+To run the code, please install the following packages.
+If using Anaconda, you can create an environment and install the necessary packages as shown below:
-- Python == 3.9.13: `conda create --name NN_CoRes python=3.9.13` and then activate the environment via `conda activate NN_CoRes`
+- Python == 3.9.13: `conda create --name operatorGP python=3.9.13` and then activate the environment via `conda activate operatorGP`
 - [PyTorch](https://github.com/pytorch/pytorch) == 1.12.0 & CUDA >= 11.3: `conda install pytorch==1.12.0 torchvision==0.13.0 torchaudio==0.12.0 cudatoolkit=11.3 -c pytorch`
 - [GPyTorch](https://github.com/cornellius-gp/gpytorch) == 1.7.0: `conda install -c gpytorch gpytorch=1.7.0`
 - Dill == 0.3.5.1: `pip install dill==0.3.5.1`
+- Tqdm >= 4.66.4 `pip install tqdm`
+- Vtk == 9.3.0 `pip install vtk==9.3.0`

 ## Usage
-After installing the above packages, you are all set to use our code.
-We provide two main files that demonstrate the application of our GP-based framework for solving the benchmark problems discussed in the paper.
-You can test them by downloading the repo and running the following commands in your terminal:
-- Burgers' equation: `python main_singleoutput.py --problem Burgers --parameter 0.003`
-- Elliptic PDE: `python main_singleoutput.py --problem Elliptic --parameter 30`
-- Eikonal equation: `python main_singleoutput.py --problem Eikonal --parameter 0.01`
-- Lid-Driven Cavity: `python main_multioutput.py --problem LDC --parameter 5`

-Alternatively, you can also simply run the files `main_singleoutput.py` or `main_multioutput.py` in your compiler.

-You can use additional arguments to modify settings such as the architecture used in the mean function, optimizer, number of epochs, and more.
-Please refer to each main file for details.
+Once the packages are installed, you are ready to run the code.
+Download the repository and run the main files located in the *Data-driven* and *Physics-informed* folders.
+You can customize the architecture, kernel type, number of epochs, and other settings using the parser in the main files.

+**Note**: We’ve observed that performance may vary slightly based on the hardware or software versions used, but this generally does not affect the order of magnitude of errors reported in the paper.

 ## Contributions and Assistance
-All contributions are welcome.
+All contributions are welcome!
 If you notice any bugs, mistakes or have any question about the documentation, please report them by opening an issue on our GitHub page.
 Please make sure to label the issue according to the specific module or feature related to the problem.

 ## Citation
 If you use this code or find our work interesting, please cite the following paper: